SCHOOL UPDATE - 01/09/2020

 - Strict hygiene measures will be adhered to throughout the day, including regular hand washing/sanitising.

 All of the above measures are being taken to ensure the safest possible environment for your child.
 We will of course work very hard to continue to provide a happy, comforting and secure environment to limit any anxiety and fears you or your child may be having.
-To help us do that we would really appreciate it if you were able to explain to your child that school will be running differently and things that they take for granted, like sitting/learning alongside each other will not be happening.
+To help us do that we would really appreciate it if you were able to explain to your child that school will be running differently but all the staff will be there to take good care of them.

 Thank you for your cooperation, understanding and support at this time.
-If you do have any questions or concerns please can I ask that you try and contact your child’s class teacher via ClassDojo in the first instance.
+We are all really excited about seeing all of our children and welcoming them back to school once again.
+If you do have any questions or concerns please contact the school office.

 Starting the Phased Re-opening of Schools you will be aware from the news that the Government has announced the phased reopening for schools from 1 June 2020.
 In Sandwell, we have been looking at how this will be achieved and have worked with our schools and academies to agree a common approach.
 Schools have reviewed the requirements for social distancing, hygiene and cleaning required daily as well as organisational changes they may need to make to the school day to open.